vgsatorras/few-shot-gnn/README.md

 # few-shot-gnn
 Official pytorch implementation for "Few-Shot Learning with Graph Neural Networks".
-Code will be available at late November.
+Code will be published here.